yyd01245/grassroots-contracts/contracts/README.md

 ## Contributing to Projects

-Below is a guide to interacting with the Grassroots platform and contributing to projects.
+Below is a guide to interacting with the Grassroots platform and contributing to projects as a general user.

 ### Discover Projects

 Browse a huge project catalogue with a wide variety of categories.

+All: `cleos get table grassrootsio grassrootsio projects`

+By Category: `cleos get table grassrootsio grassrootsio projects --lower category --key-type i64 --index 2`

 * `games` : Create the next big blockchain-based game, or maybe just a game of checkers.